 Fiesta, made by Homer Laughlin China Company, was the company’s most successful line of dinnerware.
 It was conceived by Frederick Hurten Rhead, who was hired by the company as the head designer in the late 1920s.

 Rhead, who was born into an English family of highly regarded ceramicists, had previously worked for both Weller Pottery and Roseville Pottery before joining Homer Laughlin.
 He actively worked on innovating new shapes and glazes as part of his work, and Fiesta was one of his crowning achievements.
-The dinnerware line was introduced at the Pottery and Glassware Show in Pittsburgh, Pennsylvania in January 1936.
+The dinnerware line was introduced at the Pottery and Glassware Show in Pittsburgh, Pennsylvania, in January 1936.

-A number of Fiesta colors were added over the years in production (see below) until the pattern was discontinued by Homer Laughlin in 1972.
+A number of Fiesta colors were added over the years in production until the pattern was discontinued by Homer Laughlin in 1972.
 Prompted by increasing collector demand, it was revived in 1986 with a new color palette, and it is still available today in major department stores.

 Fiesta’s Varied Colors

-These early colors are usually broken down into the “original colors” of cobalt blue, light green, ivory, red, yellow, and turquoise (added to the line in 1937).
-Then there are the “1950s colors” of chartreuse, forest green, gray, and rose, first seen in 1951.
+These early colors are usually broken down into the original colors of cobalt blue, light green, ivory, red, yellow, and turquoise (added to the line in 1937).
+Then there are the 1950s colors of chartreuse, forest green, gray, and rose, first seen in 1951.
 Medium green was introduced in 1959.
 These are sometimes referenced by collectors as “the standard 11.”

 Of all the original Fiesta colors, medium green is often considered the most expensive and the hardest to locate in a wide variety of different pieces.
-Red is the most controversial, with unfounded reports of it being radioactive and unsafe to use for food consumption due to high lead content.
+Red is the most controversial with unfounded reports of it being radioactive and unsafe to use for food consumption due to high lead content.

-Other trendy colors produced from 1969 to 1972 were antique gold (dark butterscotch), mango red (same as original red and made only 1970 to 1972), and turf green (olive in color).
+Other trendy colors produced from 1969 to 1972 were antique gold (dark butterscotch), mango red (same as original red and made only 1970 to 1972), and turf green (olive green).
 A variety of new colors have been introduced since 1986 when the line went back into production and many of these are still available today.

 How to Tell Old From New

-New Fiesta pieces have two-letter codes ranging from AA beginning in 1985 through ZZ used in 2011 incorporated into the mark, which helps to identify the newer pieces more readily.
+New Fiesta pieces have two-letter codes ranging from AA beginning in 1985 through ZZ used in 2011 and incorporated into the mark, which helps to identify the newer pieces more readily.